6 players from World Cup 2002 we can’t believe are still playing in 2023

-We’ve picked out the eight players who – so far as we can tell – are the only ones from the tournament in Japan and Korea to still be playing for money now.
+We’ve picked out the six players who – so far as we can tell – are the only ones from the tournament in Japan and Korea to still be playing for money now.

 The Italian shot-stopper is a timeless football icon.
 And, remarkably, 2002 wasn’t even his first World Cup.

 He’d been to the 1998 tournament in France as a 20-year-old as a backup option to Gianluca Pagliuca, but he did not play a game.

 He was first choice by 2002, having taken the gloves prior to Euro 2000, but Buffon’s first World Cup did not go to plan.
 Italy were eliminated in the round of 16 by South Korea’s extra-time golden goal, despite Buffon saving a controversial penalty in normal time.
 It wasn’t the only moment of controversy in that game, if you recall!

 Not to worry.
 Buffon won the thing four years later as the penalty shootout hero in the final and has amassed 11 league titles, dozens of other domestic honours and a UEFA Cup in a glittering career.

 He’s now back at Parma where it all began in the mid-90s and, aged 45, he remains their No.1.

 Best remembered on English shores for a very brief loan at Arsenal and stints at Fulham and West Brom, Inamoto was five years into his professional career by the time his home World Cup rolled around.

 Indeed, he had just been released by Arsenal when the tournament started – and they might have regretted that decision slightly as he scored two goals from midfield, against Belgium and Russia in the group stages.